Who's prepared to survive climate change?

 Increasing numbers of droughts and floods will accelerate this soil loss, causing large-scale crop failures.
 Plants stressed by drought and heat are also more likely to suffer disease, increasing the likelihood of disease like wheat rust and banana fungus.
 Beyond a certain point of agricultural loss, society will begin to break down, as shown in the conflict in Syria (which occurred after a record drought) and South Sudan.
 Lawlessness and banditry will take hold, making life very difficult for those still trying to grow crops and sell them to food manufacturers.

 Effectively, in fifty years time, the entire global process of growing food in the open air will have been severely reduced and mass starvation and social breakdown will have begun.
 Ploughing up the ground and planting grasses, such as wheat, was never a good long-term plan and would inevitably have destroyed soil developed over tens of thousands of years, but climate change and population growth have accelerated its collapse.
-Some readers might think that a warming world will open up new farmland near the poles, but soil takes millennia to build up and the soils of these polar areas are far too thin and nutritionally deficient, due to their historically cold climate, to grow commercial crops.
+Some readers might think that a warming world will open up new farmland near the poles, but soil takes millennia to build up.
+The soils of these polar areas are far too thin and nutritionally deficient to grow commercial crops because of their historically cold climate.